Becoming a Therapist: Educational Pathways by Country

 Choosing Your Pathway

-Selecting the right educational pathway to becoming a therapist requires balancing multiple factors: your career goals, practical constraints, geographic preferences, and philosophical orientation.
-This section provides a decision-making framework.
+Selecting an educational pathway means balancing career goals, practical constraints, geographic preferences and philosophical orientation.

 Step 1: Define Your Career Goals